-In recent years, microsurgery – an operation using the magnification of an operating microscope or a laparoscope – has led to dramatic advances infertility treatments.
+In recent years, microsurgery – an operative technique which used high power magnification – has led to dramatic advances infertility treatments.
 With microsurgery, a gynecologic surgeon can correct problems that previously were considered incurable, including fertility enhancing surgery.

 Laparoscopy, when used properly, offers numerous advantages.
 The surgeon can avoid an open abdominal incision, allowing an outpatient procedure, minimizing discomfort and leaving no visible surgical scar.
 Most importantly, in many cases the laparoscopic approach produces better results than other types of surgery, probably as a result of decreased tissue trauma and less adhesion formation.

 Since 1983, we have pioneered fertility treatment for every kind of family.
 We want to help you achieve your dream of having a baby.Request appointment

 - Tubal ligation reversal.

 A recent survey indicated that more than 12 million people in the United States have been sterilized, and more than 60 percent of those procedures are performed on women.
 Some sterilized women eventually want to reverse the procedure because of a renewed desire for children.

 Microsurgical techniques can repair fallopian tubes with excellent results.
 At RSC, women who have had reversal surgery can anticipate a term-pregnancy rate of 75 to 80 percent if at least 4 centimeters of the fallopian tube remains.

 If you have had a tubal ligation procedure and are thinking of having more biological children, learn about the options of tubal reversal surgery and IVF.